KoelLabs/ML/DEVELOPMENT.md

 ML/
-├── .github/                     # GitHub actions and issue templates ├── data/                        # Small samples of test data ├── notebooks/                   # Interactive python notebooks ├── .data/                       # Large datasets and other hidden data ├── models/                      # Trained models organized in subfolders by third-party source ├── repos/                       # Git submodules for third-party repositories
+├── .github/                     # GitHub actions and issue templates ├── data/                        # Small samples of test data ├── guides/                      # Finetuning, evaluation, and other guides (these should be well-documented and run standalone)
+├── notebooks/                   # Interactive python notebooks (these are more for exploration and not necessarily well-documented)
+├── .data/                       # Large datasets and other hidden data ├── models/                      # Trained models organized in subfolders by third-party source ├── repos/                       # Git submodules for third-party repositories